 The 2022-2023 FAFSA Opened on October 1st, 2021

+Learn more about Tuition and Financial Aid at UWF.
 Based on this information, how does UWF sound?
-Remember, a school that is perfect for one person may be a terrible fit for another!
+Remember, a school that is perfect for one person may not be the right school for another!
 So ask yourself: Is UWF a good school for you?

 UWF is located in the suburban setting of Pensacola, Florida.